letoram/arcan/src/tools/netproxy/README.md

 If the most significant bit of the sequence number is set, it is a discard- message used to mess with side-channel analysis for cases where bandwidth is a lesser concern than confidentiality.
-It means that both sides can keep a queue of discarded packet sizes and re-inject randomised blocks at opportune times.
+It means that both sides can keep a buffer of previous packets and re-inject randomised blocks at opportune times, while re-using the rest of the code paths.

+Stream identifiers is incremented sequentially, starting at 0 for client-side defined streams, and (uint32\_max >> 16) for server-side defined streams.

 ## Control (1)
 - [0..7]    last-seen seqnr : uint64